Effects of Air Pollution on Health

 People at Greater Risk

 Several factors may influence the vulnerability of an individual's health when exposed to pollutants.
 The very young and the elderly may experience more problems.
-In addition, people with pre-existing health problems can be at higher risk.
+In addition, people with pre-existing health problems, such as asthma, COPD and heart disease, can be at higher risk.

 Carbon monoxide, nitrogen dioxide and breathable particles released from combustion products can trigger a number of symptoms.